GirasolXimena/pandoc_resume/markdown/resume.md

 ### Senior Full-Stack Software Engineer | Zinnia | May 2022 - Present
 > Typescript, React, CSS, HTML

-- **Launched** organization-wide component library as a tool to support company-wide objectives.
-Engineers from all teams use this as a foundation to increase performance, reliability, and consistency of our pages.
+- **Launched** organization-wide component library with over 20 components supporting company-wide objectives.
+Four global teams rely on this library to ensure accessibility, reliability, and consistency across products.
 - **Partnered** with design to uphold design language, set visual direction, and ensure consistency across products.
-Implemented visual testing using and integrating third party tools like chromatic to greatly increase reliability and decrease overhead of manual QA.
+Lead design and development collaboration across 2 teams with 4 designers and 8 engineers.
+Implemented visual testing using and integrating third party tools like chromatic to greatly increase reliability and decrease lead time for manual QA by over 20%.
 - **Optimized** web performance through configuration of bundlers like webpack.
 Measuring Core Web Vitals and creating data-driven analytics dashboards to insure continuous improvement.
 - **Improved** technical architecture to simplify long term maintainance of pages.
-- **Automated** CI/CD workflows, enhancing development processes and security.
+- **Automated** CI/CD workflows, enhancing development processes and security, decreasing build times from > 5 minutes to 2 minutes.
-- **Fostered** cross-team collaboration by working with product engineering teams, PMs, and Designers to bring new applications to life
+- **Fostered** cross-team collaboration by working with product engineering teams, PMs, and Designers to bring new applications to life.
+Launching 2 web portals and an AI interface to help other engineering teams.
-- **Mentored junior engineers**, fostering a culture of trust and collaboration.
+- **Mentored** a team of 6 engineers, fostering a culture of trust and collaboration through open communication and empathy.
-- **Dedicated to frontend best practices**, ensuring visually striking solutions aligned with the latest trends.
+- **Dedicated to frontend best practices**, ensuring blazing fast solutions aligned with the latest trends.
 - **Worked** with experimentation frameworks such as Unleash and Optimizely to optimize performance.
+Increasing page load times by 15 percent.

 ### Creative Technologist | Wiley | November 2019 - May 2022
-> Typescript, Vue, React, CSS, HTML
+> Typescript, Vue, CSS, HTML

 - **Spearheaded** the implementation and growth of a unified design system, merging design and technical capabilities.
 - Played a key role in the **full cycle implementation** of the DiSC learning platform, focusing on user engagement through optimal UX.
-- **Integrated** third party tools such as lottie to increase engagement, playfulness, and relatability of products.
+- **Integrated** third party tools such as Lottie to increase engagement, playfulness, and relatability of products.
 - **Directly collaborated** with cross-functional UX and Product teams, maximizing platform engagement and leading feature priorities.
 - Developed web components for shared organizational libraries, emphasizing both core web vitals performance and accessibility.